If on insertion of your contact lenses they feel uncomfortable or move about too much then they may be inside out.

 Try to hold the lens as close to your eyes as possible when using this method.
 If you’re not getting the hang of it, then be sure to ask your optometrist for help at your next appointment.

 2. The Squeeze Test

-Still have doubts about your lenses after the edge inspection?
+Do you still have doubts about your lenses after the edge inspection?
 Perhaps it’s time you tried the squeeze test.

 As the name suggests, to use this method you must gently squeeze one contact in half with your thumb and forefinger.
 Next, take a close look at how the edges of the contacts are curved.

-What you want to see are smooth edges that roll inwards that somewhat resemble a taco (indeed, a common nickname for this method is the “taco test”).
+What you want to see are smooth edges that roll inwards and somewhat resemble a taco (indeed, a common nickname for this method is the “taco test”).
 By contrast, contact lenses that are facing the wrong way will roll outwards.

 3. Inspect For A Manufacturer’s Seal

 Manufacturers understand how difficult it can be for new contact lens wearers to determine an inside-out contact lens.
 That’s why many companies nowadays print symbols on their contacts that can help you easily and accurately determine which way your contact is facing.

 Be sure to ask your company whether or not they place these symbols on your contact lenses.
 If your lenses do have special symbols, then place one lens under the light and ensure you see the correct lettering before inserting it.

 If you really struggle to differentiate between inside-out and right-side-up lenses, then you might want to ask your optometrist about contact lenses with these symbols.
 You could also look through our product line to find a contact lens brand that offers this convenient feature.